UQ-UQx/carbon101x_impacts_map/README.md

 ```

 ### Database Setup
-1. Create database and user account for this database.
-The information is needed by config.php
+This application does not use DB.

 ### Config Setup
 1. Edit config.php with your respective LTI keys and optional database details
 2. Host on a https server (LTI with edX requires HTTPS)
-3. Add the respective keys in the edX advanced settings
+3. Add the respective keys in the edX advanced settings or other sysetm's LTI settings
 4. Create a new LTI component and point it to the correct URL

 That's it! you're done with the setup :)